 And then, here you go!

-Cloning process will take few minutes to clone the WordPress site.
+Cloning process will take a few minutes to create the staging of a WordPress site.
 Once done, you will find the cloned WordPress site under Applications tab labeled as “staging” just beside the actual title.

-Now, you are free to test anything for a live site.
+Now, you are free to test anything on a staging WordPress site.

 Extend the Cloning Feature

-Cloudways does not restrict you to clone applications only, but you can also clone, share or even transfer servers to another account on Cloudways.
+Cloudways does not restrict you to clone applications only, but you can also clone, and/or even transfer servers to another account on Cloudways.